vibenas/Cybersecurity-Lithuania-Map/README.md

 ![Cybersecurity Lithuania Map 2022 12 23](/maps/2022-12-23_Cybersecurity_Lithuania_Map.jpg "Cybersecurity@Lithuania Map 2022 12 23")

-THe map is compiled by Vilius Benetis.
+The map is compiled by Vilius Benetis.

 Notes:
 1. An Organisation is placed under their primary self-identifying area, and under primary ownership, where applicable (local/foreign).